-Nova is a highly functional launcher that can be as subtle or as loud as you like, making it completely unique if you spend the time.
+Nova is a highly functional launcher that can be as subtle or as loud as you like, making it completely unique if you spend the time tweaking it.

 Aviate builds collections of your apps based on different types of activities.
 You can, of course, tweak those collections manually as well, and Aviate can offer suggestions to fill in collections.
 Aviate figures out where you are and what time of day it is, and serves up relevant collections in custom-built interfaces called Spaces so you can better handle those activities.
 For example, if you plug in your headphones, it offers you quick access to media controls and your favorite music apps.
 Hit the road, and you'll be offered shortcuts to navigation home and to the office.

 Aviate excels for having a high amount of polish and requires minimal maintenance, even though you might lose out on some customizability. .